 The Atmosphere-Space Interactions Monitor, also known as the Space Storm Hunter, is completing its initial tests a month after it was installed outside Europe’s Columbus laboratory.

-The first images and data captured the strong signature of lightning with unprecedented accuracy 400 kilometres above Earth.
+The first images and data captured the strong signature of lightning with unprecedented accuracy 400 kilometers (250 miles) above Earth.

 Elves and the power of light